 Like millions of other teen relationships the former couple — who first began dating in 2010, split in November 2012, then tried unsuccessfully to recreate their glory days — the Latina starlet and Canadian idol have now descended from the soap-opera of “Jelena” to the much more adult arena of the gossip-machine shredder.

-There’s nothing left now but accusations contrived in brightly-lit entertainment news offices and an audience of children that lap up the fodder they are served.
+There’s nothing left now but accusations contrived in brightly-lit entertainment news offices and a readership of children that lap up the fodder they are served.

 It was bad enough when Gomez and Bieber were on speaking terms and could ensure each knew where they stood when stories hit the fan.
 Now that it’s fairly certain they aren’t talking again damage is harder to undo, and bottom-feeder websites know they have free rein to run claims that can’t – and probably won’t – be addressed.